tzeikob/javascript-patterns/data-structures/stack/README.md

 var myNS = myNS || Object.create(null);

 myNS.Stack = function() {
-  // Use weak maps to encapsulate the items of each stack instance let data = new WeakMap();
+  // Use weak map to encapsulate the items of each stack instance let data = new WeakMap();

   class Stack {